-Pope seeks peace in Jerusalem, highlights plight of war-scarred children – Vanguard
+Pope’s Christmas message seeks peace in Jerusalem – Vanguard

 Vanguard

-Pope Francis on Monday called for peace in Jerusalem in his traditional Christmas address and highlighted the plight of children scarred by conflict, after urging the world's 1.3 billion Catholics not to ignore migrants.
-Addressing tens of thousands of …
+Pope Francis in his traditional Christmas address on Monday called for peace in Jerusalem and highlighted the plight of children scarred by conflict, having earlier urged the world's Catholics not to ignore the conditions migrants face.
+Pope Francis …

-Pope calls for peace in Mideast during traditional Christmas address
+Urbi et Orbi: Pope calls for peace for Jerusalem

 Do you have something awesome to share with the world?
 Click here to share